-Best Coffee Shops in Buenos Aires
+Ultimate Guide to Find the Best Coffee in Buenos Aires Argentina

-Although mate is the official national drink of Argentina, coffee definitely plays an important role in Argentinean culture.
 Buenos Aires does not disappoint with café culture and atmosphere.
 The city government has recognized over 70 historic cafés, called Bares Notables, protected for their historical relevance and cultural value.
 Many of these antique bars served as the intellectual meeting place for prominent figures in literature, music, and art, including Jorge Luis Borges and Carlos Gardel, and have established themselves as culturally-significant spaces within the neighbourhood and the city.
 These atmospheric bars are impeccably conserved and offer fascinating insight on the city’s rich past.
 Usually, these café bars are open every day for breakfast, lunch, and merienda (an afternoon snack).
 Some stay open for dinner, and most serve alcoholic beverages.
 I highly recommend the experience of visiting a bar notable in Buenos Aires.
-Here you can find a list of recommended bares: https://vamospanish.com/discover/coffee-bars-day-of-buenos-aires/.
-Sometimes the city organizes free music events at different notable bars throughout the city, and an updated calendar can be found on the city’s official website for tourism https://turismo.buenosaires.gob.ar/en.
+Sometimes the city organizes free music events at different notable bars throughout the city.

 However, if you haven’t noticed already, despite Buenos Aires deep and enduring café culture, the coffee itself is different.
 Most bares notables and other traditional coffee vendors throughout the city serve coffee that is roasted with sugar, known as café torrado.
 Unlike coffee grounds that foreigners may be used to, sugar-roasted coffee is used to disguise the quality of beans and cut expense.
 This process oftentimes disrupts the natural aroma and flavour of the coffee bean.
 More often than not, old espresso machines are not adequately cleaned regularly, unfortunately ensuring a bitter cup of joe.